akash0x53/akash0x53.github.com/source/_posts/2012-12-16-octopress-and-github.markdown

 categories:
 ---

-Finally i managed to deploy this first blog with custom theme.I faced some problem while deploying on GitHub.
-Actullay, Octopress has written a confusing instruction on website.
-There is no example just plain english sentences.
-But an example is more than senetences,so i thought of writing first blog on Octopress deploying on GitHub.
+Finally i managed to deploy the first blog with custom theme.I have added facebook link that wasn't provided by Octopress.
+Octopress is really easy,simple,beautiful.But while setting up Octopress I faced some problems.Actullay, Octopress has written a confusing instructions on startup guide.So i thought of writing first blog on Octopress deploying on GitHub.

+First i assume that you have cloned